annabanana300/D-DCharacterLog/README.md

 In the top left corner you will see the trust D&D logo!
 When you open the application this D&D logo also becomes the application's signature icon on your device's toolbar.

+## PHASE 4: TASK 2
+You have exited the application.
+Here is your event log:
+Fri Mar 28 15:17:25 PDT 2025
+Please welcome new character added!
+Fri Mar 28 15:17:25 PDT 2025
+Please welcome new character added!
+Fri Mar 28 15:17:32 PDT 2025
+Character was removed.
+Bye bye!

 ## CITATIONS:
 JSON Serialization Demo: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo